 a.
 Those works for which the intended purpose is to disseminate the results of academic research, scholarly study, or creative efforts, such as books, articles, electronic media, databases, poems, musical compositions, and works of art, and b.
-Software released by a faculty member to the academic and research community for general public use under a license, such as the Gnu General Public License, that provides it not be marketed for profit, and c.
-Works developed without the use of appreciable University support and used solely for the purpose of assisting or enhancing the faculty member's instructional assignment.
-Examples of such works include case studies, text books, laboratory manuals and class notes produced in connection with regularly scheduled courses of instruction, regardless of the medium.
-For University support to be appreciable it must go beyond the resources commonly or routinely provided or made available to similarly situated faculty members for the performance of the instructional assignment.
-For example, the use of resources such as the libraries; one's office, office computer and other University computer facilities; and office supplies is not considered appreciable University support.
+Software released by a faculty member to the academic and research community for general public use under a recognized open-source license, provided that the faculty member does not market the software for profit, and c.
+The work is used solely to support the faculty member's instructional assignment.
+Examples of such works include case studies, textbooks, laboratory manuals, and class notes produced in connection with regularly scheduled courses of instruction, regardless of the medium.